Ocean Tower

-Ocean Tower SPI was an unfinished, 31-story condominium in South Padre Island, Cameron County, Texas, United States, that was imploded when it was deemed unsafe to remain standing.
+Ocean Tower SPI was an unfinished, 31-story residential skyscraper in South Padre Island, Cameron County, Texas, United States, that was imploded when it was deemed unsafe to remain standing.
 Construction was halted in May 2008 when cracks formed in the building's supporting columns, and investigations revealed that the core of the skyscraper had sunk by more than 14 in.
 Though the developers initially vowed to fix the problem, studies discovered that repairs would have been too expensive, and plans for its demolition were announced in September 2009.
 At the time of its controlled implosion in December 2009 the building weighed 55000 ST, and it was the tallest reinforced concrete structure to be demolished in that way.
 It was nicknamed "Faulty Towers" and "The Leaning Tower of South Padre Island".

 Plans

 The Ocean Tower project was developed by Coastal Constructors Southwest Ventures, a subsidiary of Zachry Construction.
-It was designed as a 31-story luxury high-rise featuring 147 residences, a gym, swimming pools, spa, and a media room.
+It was designed as a 31-story luxury apartment building featuring 147 residences, a gym, swimming pools, spa, and a media room.
 The podium of the building was a large parking garage with the homes beginning at 55 ft above sea level.
 The completed building would stand 445 ft tall and be one of the tallest structures in the Rio Grande Valley.
 The building was designed to withstand extreme winds with three massively reinforced core walls.
-The location was to have allowed the residences to have views across the Gulf of Mexico and the Laguna Madre.
 Units were to retail for $2 million.